BackTrak/DependencyFixup/README.md

 DependencyFixup.exe "c:\source\HelloWorld\bin\Debug\HelloWorld.exe" "c:\source\HelloWorld\App*.config"
 ```

-Hope you find it useful, and that it saves you lots of time!
+I Hope you find it useful, and that it saves you lots of time!

-- BT